nathanEvrardDaCunha/2024_mini_react_backend/README.md

 The backend is free to choose.

 This application doesn't contain any authentication like token or hashed password.
-It only serve the purpose of being a quick and easy backend to test react functionality.
+It only serves the purpose of being a quick and easy backend to test react functionality.

 ### Instructions :
 - Run : npm install